-Ever felt unwell or did an emergency happen on the day of your exam...?
-Sometimes the unexpected happens and therefore it is really important to know what steps to take should this ever happen to you.
+Ever felt unwell or have an emergency happen on the day of your exam?
+Sometimes the unexpected happens and, therefore, it is important to know what steps to take should this ever happen to you.

-You have probably heard this before that PREPARATION is key when getting ready to take your next exam, but the unexpected can unsettle you and even more so when you are unsure of what to do next.
+You have probably heard that preparation is key when getting ready to take your next exam, but the unexpected can unsettle you and even more so when you are unsure of what to do next.

 What does 'Fit to Sit' mean?

-Before starting your exam or submitting coursework, a 'Fit to Sit' declaration will be included in your assessment papers, which states that you are, mentally and physically ready to sit the exam.
-By attending or submitting your coursework confirms you agree to the policy.
-Therefore, any attempt to try and get another chance to do the exam because you were unwell or something happened is extremely unlikely because you have agreed that you are ready to sit the exam by signing the 'Fit to Sit' declaration.
+If you attend an examination (regardless of whether you leave the examination early or begin to write your answers) or submit an assessment, you are declaring yourself to be mentally and physically ready to sit the exam and thus, have confirmed that you agree to the policy.
+Therefore, any attempt to try and get another chance to do the exam because you were unwell or something happened is unlikely because you have agreed that you are ready to sit the exam by declaring yourself ‘fit to sit’ this assessment.

 Ultimately, our message to you is that if you start to feel unwell or a serious incident occurs that is likely to affect your ability to take the exam, then you should seriously consider whether you are fully prepared to sit the assessment.
 Warning!
-You will still need to provide evidence to support this decision not to sit the exam.
+If you do not sit your exam, you will need to submit a Mitigating Circumstance application to ensure that you are not marked absent for this assessment attempt.

 You may wish to become familiar with the University's Fit to Sit Policy available here.